Table of Contents

 White Wines

-Only a few white wines will be found in this type of bottle.
+Only a few white wines are found in this type of bottle.
 Those include Chardonnay, Viognier, Marsanne, and Roussanne.
 While Chardonnay tends to be bottled as a single varietal, the others are often blended.

-As a rule, winemakers use these bottles for heavier white wines, often ongoing malolactic fermentation, barrel aging, and lees stirring.
+As a rule, winemakers use these bottles for heavier white wines, often undergoing malolactic fermentation, barrel aging, and lees stirring.

 The Big Why